-The concept of buy-back shares in company law refers to a share repurchase process where a company repurchases its own shares either from the open market or directly from its shareholders.
-Buy-back of shares is a financial restructuring strategy that is typically carried out through a buy-back share program.
-This program sets the company’s limit for purchasing shares and determines the duration of the buy-back program.
+The concept of buyback shares in company law refers to a share repurchase process in which a company repurchases its shares, either from the open market or directly from its shareholders.
+Buyback of shares is a financial restructuring strategy typically carried out through a buyback share program.
+This program sets the company’s limit for purchasing shares and determines the duration of the buyback program.

 b) To Increase Share Price:

-Buy-back of company shares is an effective strategy to increase the share price in the market.
-When shares are bought back from shareholders, it creates a demand for the shares in the market, subsequently driving up the share price.
+Buyback of company shares is an effective strategy to increase the share price in the market.
+When shares are repurchased from shareholders, it creates a demand for the shares in the market, subsequently driving up the share price.

 c) Improve Financial Ratios:

-The method of buy-back of shares contributes to an increase in the Earnings Per Share (EPS) value, thereby improving the company’s financial ratios.
+The buyback of shares contributes to an increase in the Earnings Per Share (EPS) value, thereby improving the company’s financial ratios.

 d) Signal Confidence:

-Investors often see The decision to buy back shares as a signal of confidence.
-Companies exercise this option when there is a perceived decrease in the value of their shares.
-By repurchasing shares, they demonstrate their confidence in the company’s future prospects.
+Investors often see the decision to buy back shares as a signal of confidence.
+Companies exercise this option when they perceive a decrease in the value of their shares.
+By repurchasing shares, they demonstrate their confidence in the company’s prospects.

-a) Sec 68(1)(a): A company can engage in the buy-back of shares using its own reserves.
+a) Sec 68(1)(a): A company can engage in the buyback of shares using its reserves.

-b) SEC 68(2)(b): A company can engage in the buy-back of shares based on a board resolution for up to 10 percent of its paid-up capital plus free reserves.
-Alternatively, a special resolution can allow buy-back for up to 25 percent of its paid-up capital plus free reserves.
+b) SEC 68(2)(b): A company can engage in the buyback of shares based on a board resolution for up to 10 percent of its paid-up capital plus free reserves.
+Alternatively, a special resolution can permit a buyback for up to 25 percent of its paid-up capital plus free reserves.

 d) SEC 68(2)(d): The debt-equity ratio should not exceed 2:1 after the buyback.
 However, if a government company is engaged in NBFCs (Non-Banking Financial Companies), the debt-equity ratio can be up to 6:1.

-SEC 68(5): Shares can be bought back from existing shareholders or security holders, from the open market, or by purchasing securities issued to employees.
+SEC 68(5): Shares can be repurchased from existing shareholders or security holders, from the open market, or by purchasing securities issued to employees.

-SEC 68(7): The company must destroy share certificates within seven days of the buy-back.
-In the case of an unlisted company, the share certificates are destroyed, while in the case of a listed company, the certificates are stored in dematerialized form and destroyed by the depositories.
+SEC 68(7): The company must destroy share certificates within seven days of the buyback.
+In the case of an unlisted company, the share certificates are destroyed.
+In contrast, for a listed company, the certificates are stored in dematerialized form and held by the depositories.

-SEC 70 prohibits the purchase of securities in certain cases, including:
+SEC 70 prohibits the purchase of securities in some instances, including:

 a) Purchasing securities in any subsidiary company or a subsidiary of the organization.